weiyanminoo/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:** In order to prevent you from accidentally clearing the contact book (which is unrecoverable), we have included a confirmation check similar to adding duplicates.
+**Tip:** In order to prevent you from accidentally clearing the contact book (which is unrecoverable), we have included a [Confirmation Check](#confirmation-section) similar to adding duplicates.
 </box>

 <br>